Activities for Bored Kids

 Strip their beds for blankets and pillows and let their creative juices run wild in building the classic blanket fort.
 Use furniture as support beams and spread the sheets over them to build the foundation of the fort.
 Pillows can add soft, comfy areas where kids can both relax and play.

-A blanket fort is an ideal place to read, play some free solitaire or some board games or even have a sleepover.
+A blanket fort is an ideal place to read, play some free solitaire, euchre or some board games or even have a sleepover.
 Provide flashlights at night and watch their imagination run wild.

 kids baking cookies